The Adventure of the Abbey Grange: Film and television

-Radio
+Radio and audio dramas

 A radio adaptation aired as an episode of the American radio series The Adventures of Sherlock Holmes.
 The episode was adapted by Edith Meiser and aired on 15 June 1931, with Richard Gordon as Sherlock Holmes and Leigh Lovell as Dr. Watson.

 Meiser also adapted the story as an episode of the American radio series The New Adventures of Sherlock Holmes, with Basil Rathbone as Holmes and Nigel Bruce as Watson, that aired on 5 February 1940.

 Michael Hardwick adapted the story for the BBC Light Programme, as part of the 1952–1969 radio series starring Carleton Hobbs as Holmes and Norman Shelley as Watson.
 The adaptation aired in 1962.

 An adaptation of the story aired on BBC radio in 1978, starring Barry Foster as Holmes and David Buck as Watson.
 It was adapted by Michael Bakewell.

 "The Abbey Grange" was dramatised for BBC Radio 4 in 1993 by Robert Forrest as part of the 1989–1998 radio series starring Clive Merrison as Holmes and Michael Williams as Watson.
 It featured Penny Downie as Lady Brackenstall.

 The story was adapted as a 2014 episode of The Classic Adventures of Sherlock Holmes, a series on the American radio show Imagination Theatre, starring John Patrick Lowrie as Holmes and Lawrence Albert as Watson.